blobaa/bba-did-method-specification/docs/markdown/spec.md

 ### Storage Type

-The storage type character indicates the storage mechanism used to store and retrieve a DID Document Template (DDOT).
+The storage type character indicates the storage mechanism used to store and retrieve a DID document template (DDOT).
 It must specify a mechanism to cryptographically prove that a DDOT has not been tampered with between storage and retrieval, define methods for storing and retrieving a DDOT, and define a reference that fits in the DDOT reference field.

 #### Ardor Cloud Storage

 At the current state, only the Ardor Cloud Storage mechanism is defined.
 It uses Ardors [Data Cloud](https://ardordocs.jelurida.com/Data_Cloud) feature to store a stringified DDOT JSON in plain text within a transaction.
+Ardor’s Data Cloud feature lets an user store user-defined data in a child chain.
 The transaction full hash value is then used as the DDOT reference and can later be used to retrieve the data cloud transaction and thus the DDOT object.

 The following table shows the storage type characters that are used to represent the storage types: